Download progression document

 The human ear detects sound when sound waves enter the ear canal and cause the eardrum to vibrate.
 Three tiny bones in the ear transmit these vibrations to the cochlea.
 This produces electrical signals which pass through along nerves to the brain, where they are interpreted as sound.

 The volume of a sound depends on how much the object causing the sound vibrates.
-If you bang a stick on a tree harder, the vibrations will be bigger and this will make a more energetic sound wave so we hear a loud sound.
-If you tap a tree with a stick gently the vibrations will be smaller and we hear a quieter sound.
+If you bang a stick on a tree harder, the vibrations will be bigger and this will make a more energetic sound wave, so we hear a loud sound.
+If you gently tap a tree with a stick the vibrations will be smaller, and we hear a quieter sound.

 The pitch of a sound depends on how quickly the object vibrates.
 Objects vibrating quickly create a high pitch sound.
 Objects vibrating slowly create a low pitch sound.
 The size and type of object, rather than how hard you bang it, affects the pitch of the sound you are making.
 Short, lightweight or tight objects make higher-pitched notes and long, heavy or loose objects make lower-pitched notes.